jbachurski/fabric/docs/spec.md

 $$ \dfrac{\Gamma,x : \mathrm{int} \vdash e : \tau \quad \Gamma \vdash e' : \mathrm{int}}{\Gamma \vdash [x : e'] \Rightarrow e : \Box \tau} \quad
 \dfrac{\Gamma \vdash e : \Box \tau \quad \Gamma \vdash e' : \mathrm{int}}{\Gamma \vdash e : \tau} \quad
 \dfrac{\Gamma \vdash e : \Box \tau}{\Gamma \vdash \#e : \mathrm{int}} $$

 Defining an array of negative size or indexing an array out of bounds is implementation-defined.
 Arrays initialised with $[x : n] \Rightarrow e$ yield $(\{0/x\}e, \cdots, \{n-1/x\}e)$ indexed from $0$ to $n - 1$.

 >  The idea has been that $\Box$ should instead stand for some sort of shape, with shapes forming an algebra over products (multiple dimensions) and sums (concatenations).
 These products and sums could be named, in which case indexing would use records and variants.

 ## Extensions

-These are rough sketches of *interesting* modifications of the above type system, that I’
+These are rough sketches of *interesting* modifications of the above type system.
+They would form research contributions.

 ### Structured arrays